 Like any other pet, Chinese cave geckos can respond poorly to inadequate living conditions.
 This can result in illness and a dramatically shortened lifespan.

 Appearance & Colors

-Most lizard species in the trade have natural colors to blend in with their surroundings.
-The same can be said about the Chinese Cave Gecko.
+Most pet lizard species in the trade have natural colors to blend in with their surroundings.
+The same can be said about the Chinese cave gecko.

 However, these lizards are nocturnal and dwell in dark caves, and their appearance reflects that lifestyle.

 The base color of the Chinese cave gecko is purplish-black.
 The belly is usually gray with a tinge of purple.
 On their backs, these lizards have stark black patches covering the entire body.